-Potential impacts to have been predicted for marine mammals classified into the functional hearing groups proposed by Southall et al. (2019) (i.e. for marine mammals classed as LF cetaceans, HF cetaceans, VHF cetaceans and phocid pinnipeds).
+Potential impacts to have been predicted for marine mammals classified into the functional hearing groups proposed by Southall et al. (2019) (marine mammals classed as LF cetaceans, HF cetaceans, VHF cetaceans and phocid pinnipeds).
+There are several different types of impacts, the first is the permanent threshold onset (PTS Onset).
+The potential impacts have been quantified using information from the 2020 survey, which is seen as the worst-case scenario.